rust-lang/rfcs/text/0000-public-private-dependencies.md

 There are risks with the `cargo fix` approach is it requires us to take a non-machine applicable lint, parsing out the information we need to identify the corresponding `Cargo.toml`, and translate it into a change for `Cargo.toml`.

+In the case where you depend on `foo = "300"`, there isn't a way to clarify that what is public is actually from `foo-core = "1"` without explicitly depending on it.

+This doesn't cover the case where a dependency is public only if a feature is enabled.

+The warning is emitted even when a `pub` item isn't accessible.

+You can't definitively lint when a `pub = true` is unused since it may depend on which platform or features.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives